Falling for Christmas: Accolades

 In December 2022, Rotten Tomatoes ranked Falling for Christmas as the 90th best Christmas movie of all time.
 The Independent, TheWrap, Cosmopolitan, TV Guide, Seventeen, Den of Geek, Elle, Women's Health, CafeMom, the A.V.
 Club, Star Tribune, York Vision, Young Hollywood, Harper's Bazaar, Bloomberg, the New York Film Academy, The Herald, Radio Times, Marie Claire, Huffington Post UK, the New York Times and Vanity Fair, among others, listed it as one of the best holiday movies of the season.
+In 2023, Vanity Fair, People and InStyle also named it one of the best Christmas movies of all time.